 The Mexican Era

-Deteriorating relations between Mexico and the U.S. led to war in 1846.
+Deteriorating relations between Mexico and the United States led to war in 1846.
 After the U.S. defeat of Mexico in 1848, the two nations signed the Treaty of Guadalupe Hidalgo, which established the current U.S.-Mexican border and bisected the tribes’ ancestral homelands.
 The area north of the border became what is now Southern California; the area south of the border became Baja California, a Mexican state.

 Just a few days before Mexico ceded the California territory to the U.S. in 1848, gold was discovered near Sacramento.
 Before the Gold Rush, California had a non-Native population of fewer than 7,000.
 The discovery of gold attracted hordes of people to the region, and the population soon exceeded 60,000, the threshold for U.S. statehood.
 California officially became a state on September 7, 1850.

-The Creation of Diegueno Reservations
+The Creation of Diegueño Reservations

-Many mistakes were made as the government somewhat arbitrarily decided how land would be allocated among the bands.
-The Mesa Grande Band is still engaged in a land dispute with the United States Department of Interior to reclaim improperly allocated land that has always been occupied by Mesa Grande families.
+Many mistakes were made as the U.S. federal government somewhat arbitrarily decided how land would be allocated among the Native peoples.
+The Mesa Grande Band is still engaged in a land dispute with the United States Department of the Interior (DOI) to reclaim improperly allocated land that has always been occupied by Mesa Grande families.